center-for-threat-informed-defense/defending-ot-with-attack/docs/index.rst

 Defending Operational Technology (OT) with ATT&CK
 =================================================

-Defending OT with ATT&CK provides a customized collection of `MITRE ATT&CK®<https://attack.mitre.org/>_` techniques tailored to the attack surface and threat model for OT environments.
+Defending OT with ATT&CK provides a customized collection of `MITRE ATT&CK® <https://attack.mitre.org/>`_ techniques tailored to the attack surface and threat model for OT environments.
 The collection of threats contained in the ATT&CK knowledgebase, including historical attacks against OT, are used to define a reference architecture and technology domains of interest for OT.
 The resultant collection can be used by organizations that use OT to evaluate and employ security controls for real-world adversary behaviors.

-This project is created and maintained by `MITRE Engenuity Center for Threat-Informed Defense (Center)<https://ctid.mitre-engenuity.org/>_` and is funded by our research participants, in futherance of our mission to advance the state of the art and the state of the practice in threat-informed defense globally.
-This work builds upon the Center's `Defending IaaS with ATT&CK<https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/defending-iaas-with-attack/>_` project by by using the methodology and tooling created under that project as a basis, and provides another collection of resources cyber defenders can use to understand and make threat-informed decisions for techniques that might be used against their environment.
+This project is created and maintained by `MITRE Engenuity Center for Threat-Informed Defense (Center) <https://ctid.mitre-engenuity.org/>`_ and is funded by our research participants, in futherance of our mission to advance the state of the art and the state of the practice in threat-informed defense globally.
+This work builds upon the Center's `Defending IaaS with ATT&CK <https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/defending-iaas-with-attack/>`_ project by by using the methodology and tooling created under that project as a basis, and provides another collection of resources cyber defenders can use to understand and make threat-informed decisions for techniques that could be used within an IT/OT hybrid architecture and environment.

 .. toctree::
     :maxdepth: 2